-P8E.4 The sensitivity of the receiving waterbody (ground or surface) should be considered and extra water quality treatment provided if a protected resource is identified.
+P8E.4 The sensitivity of the receiving waterbody (ground or surface), including protected aquifers, should be considered and extra water quality treatment provided if a protected resource is identified.

 P8E.5 Protection of water quality in the Breckland SAC and Norfolk SAC shall be given high priority.